stefanwalther/generator-sense-extension/docs/installation.md

 5. Run Yeoman generator _sense-extension_ (`yo sense-extension`)
 6. Follow the prompts

-After answering some questions your are done, a basic structure for your visualization extension is created.
+After answering some questions you're done, a basic structure for your project is created.